 We may have laws that say we cannot play foreign lotteries from home; however, nothing says we cannot play them if we go on vacation.
 The only caveat is that your winnings may be subjected to double taxation—in the original country and the US as an income tax.
 As a rule, Americans have to report any income on their tax returns, including lottery winnings.
 This does not necessarily mean we have to pay taxes on it though, that depends on how much the winnings are.

-If you live and work abroad, you may be eligible for foreign earned income exclusion, while lets you exclude a particular amount of income that you earned while overseas.
+If you live and work abroad, you may be eligible for foreign-earned income exclusion, which lets you exclude a particular amount of income that you earned while overseas.
 In this case, the only income that is taxed is money that you earned by either working or being self-employed.
-Therefore, this means any foreign lottery winnings are not treated as an earned income, but it still needs to be reported.
+Therefore, this means any foreign lottery winnings are not treated as earned income, but it still needs to be reported.

 I know it is confusing.
-To make things even more confusing, we have foreign tax credits, which is designed so that you do not have to pay tax on the same income (lottery winnings) in more than one country.
+To make things even more confusing, we have foreign tax credits, which are designed so that you do not have to pay tax on the same income (lottery winnings) in more than one country.
 To make a long and boring story short, you can play foreign lotteries, but it may be more hassle than it is worth.
-Especially since, you have to go to the country in question, play their lottery and wait for the drawing.
-Then you will have to pay their taxes and come home and maybe pay US taxes and a slew of other nonsense… Perhaps it is just more comfortable sticking to our lotteries.
+Especially since you must go to the country in question, play their lottery, and wait for the drawing.
+Then you will have to pay their taxes and come home and maybe pay US taxes and a slew of other nonsense.
+Perhaps it is just more comfortable sticking to our lotteries.